-has broad experience in tax and corporate transactional matters.
-He has an extensive background in handling and structuring business transactions, partnership corporate tax planning, and corporate governance in a variety of areas.
-Prior to joining Gray Reed, Rivera served as director & tax counsel for American Airlines, where he was in charge of federal taxes, international taxes with a focus on Latin America, and employee benefits and executive compensation issues.
-He received his JD, magna cum laude, from the University of Puerto Rico School of Law, and his LL.M. in Taxation with a Certificate in Employee Benefits Law from the Georgetown University Law Center.
-He is also a CPA and member of TSCPA.
-Contact him at rrivera@ grayreed.com.
+Ricardo Rivera has broad experience in tax and corporate transactional matters.
+He has an extensive background in handling and structuring business transactions, partnership and corporate tax planning and corporate governance in a variety of areas.
+Prior to joining Gray Reed, Ricky served as Director & Tax Counsel for American Airlines, where he was in charge of federal taxes, international taxes with a focus on Latin America, and employee benefits and executive compensation issues.
+He received his his J.D., magna cum laude, from the University of Puerto Rico School of Law; and his LL.M. in Taxation with a Certificate in Employee Benefits Law from the Georgetown University Law Center.
+He is also a CPA and a member of the Texas Society of Certified Public Accountants.